On the Beach (2000 film): Plot

 Upon the Charleston's return to Melbourne, the executive officer collapses and is diagnosed with terminal radiation sickness.
-Towers attends his old friend in his dying days and ultimately, at his request, euthanizes the man as his deteriorating condition causes him to experience extreme suffering.
+Towers attends to his old friend in his dying days and ultimately, at his request, euthanizes the man as his deteriorating condition causes him to experience extreme suffering.
 Towers returns to Moira Davidson, Holmes's sister-in-law and Osborne's ex-fiancée.

 As the people of Melbourne realize that the inevitable nuclear cloud will soon reach their location, their impending doom begins to unravel the social fabric; anarchy and chaos erupt.
-Some choose to live their final weeks recklessly in a deadly car race while others seek a more peaceful means to face the end of their lives.
-Holmes and his wife Mary find solace in their love for each other as Towers and Moira become closer.
+(This is in contrast to the 1959 film, in which most of the populace accepts their fate with grim resignation.)

-When radiation sickness appears in Melbourne, people begin lining up for government-issued suicide pills.
+When radiation sickness appears in Melbourne, people begin lining up for government-issued suicide medication.
 After Mary and their small daughter Jenny fall ill, Peter and his family share a final moment before taking their doses together, Peter sorrowfully injecting his child.

 Osborne races around the Phillip Island Grand Prix Circuit and finally crashes his car at Turn 10, resulting in a fiery death.
 With most of the Charleston's crew members developing advanced radiation sickness, they ask to take the submarine on one final voyage to San Francisco.
 Though they know they are unlikely to survive the trip, they wish to die together on the Charleston, the only real home they have left.
 Towers agrees, apparently abandoning Moira to be with his men.
 As Moira, about to take her own suicide pill, watches the Charleston sail away, she is joined by Towers after all.
+Although it is not depicted onscreen, it is implied that Towers and Moira will later take their suicide pills together, given that there is no possibility of survival.